Tag: Advent

 2) How do you think that is different than how speaks of peace?

 KD) How do you talk about peace with your friends?
-How can you help adults in your (or re-learn) about peace?
+How can you help adults in your life (or re-learn) about peace?

 • Stirring Up